jdesilosmd/pubmedhh/README.md

 Informational Notice:

-This software, “Biomarkers,” was developed under contract funded by the National Library of Medicine, which is part of the National Institutes of Health, an agency of the Department of Health and Human Services, United States Government.
+This software, “PubMed for Handhelds (PubMed4Hh),” was developed under contract funded by the National Library of Medicine, which is part of the National Institutes of Health, an agency of the Department of Health and Human Services, United States Government.

 The license of this software is an open-source BSD-like license.
 It allows use in both commercial and non-commercial products.